SubarnaTripathi/video_inference/README.txt

 Author : subarna Tripathi

-Enabling co-segmentation in video frames within a single frame work Potentials for test images are kept at CamVid/Result/ and the final results are stored at CamVid/Result/Crf
+Enabling co-segmentation of video frames within a single framework.
+Potentials for test images are kept at CamVid/Result/ and the final results are stored at CamVid/Result/Crf

 The following code implements the below papers.
 1) Subarna Tripathi, Serge Belongie, Youngbae Hwang, Truong Nguyen